SpiceJet starts online booking of Covid-19 test for passengers in India, UAE

 The airline said that Indian customers can also visit an associated ICMR approved lab in Mumbai, Delhi, Kochi, Hyderabad, Kolkata, Chennai, Bangalore, Jalandhar, Chandigarh, Ahmedabad and Pune.

-Passengers travelling from UAE will have to submit their test samples at the partnered laboratory in Ajman, Abu Dhabi, Dubai, or Sharjah, or at a chocied location within UAE.
-The test prices will start from AED 160 for both children and adults and results will be sent to the registered email address within 24 to 60 hours.
+Passengers travelling from UAE will have to submit their test samples at the partnered laboratory in Ajman, Abu Dhabi, Dubai, or Sharjah, or a choice location within UAE.
+The test prices will start from AED 160 for both children and adults, and results will be sent to the registered email address within 24 to 60 hours.